 3. The final way, which is the most accurate, is to truly test your 1RM which will take some time and a couple of spotters.

-Now the first thing you want to do is a general warm up to increase total body temperature, then do some movement prep.
-Then you want to do a specific warm up to the lift that you are testing and build up to the 1RM as displayed in the picture.
+Now the first thing you want to do is a general warm-up to increase total body temperature, then do some movement prep.
+Then you want to do a specific warm-up to the lift that you are testing and build up to the 1RM as displayed in the picture.

-This will produce the absolute most accurate results for you; however, as mentioned you will need a couple of spotters and some time allocated to doing this.
+This will produce the absolute most accurate results for you; however, as mentioned you will need a couple of spotters and some time allocated to do this.
 Also, I want to point out that after doing a 1RM test like this you should give yourself about 2 days of recovery especially from higher loads as testing your 1RM is very taxing on the nervous system as well as the musculoskeletal system.

 The entire goal of the 1RM test is to determine your capacity in order to build your workout program.
-After finding your one rep max, you are going to use that number as your starting point and your workouts will be based on a percentage of that point.
+After finding your one-rep max, you are going to use that number as your starting point and your workouts will be based on a percentage of that point.